nickloman/nickloman.github.com/_posts/2012-11-20-understanding-insert-size-calculations-from-various-software.md

 ![Weird insert sizes resolved](/images/2012-11-20-weird_insert_sizes_resolved.png)

 OK, maybe this makes a bit more sense now.
+But is the drop off at 250 bases real (due to correct clean-up), or an artifact of the read length?